Chemical-technical products

 Phosphate | Core | Technical specification | Chemical products | ||||||||||||||||||

-Criterion information Phosphorous is a finite resource and it is therefore relevant to reduce the usage of phosphorous in chemical products as phosphates.
+Criterion information The purpose of this requirement is to reduce the use of phosphorous, which is a finite resource.
+Phosphorous is included in chemical products in the form of phosphates.
 Criterion text The product shall not contain1 phosphates. | |||||||||||||||||||||

-Palm oil | Core | Award criteria | Chemical products | ||||||||||||||||||
+Palm oil | Core | Technical specification | Chemical products | ||||||||||||||||||

 Health risks of ingredient substances | Core | Technical specification | Chemical products | ||||||||||||||||||